In Memory Training Smackdown, One Method Dominates

 And that's not very surprising if you accept that training the brain is a lot like training the body, Voytek says.

 You wouldn't expect people who practice cycling every day to become great sprinters, he says.
-"They're not going to able to compete against Usain Bolt, just like if you put Usain Bolt on a bike [he's] not going to able to compete with a world-class cyclist."
+"They're not going to be able to compete against Usain Bolt, just like if you put Usain Bolt on a bike [he's] not going to be able to compete with a world-class cyclist."